Best Music Clouds That Stream Music

 MyMusicCloud is going through a major upgrade and became part of eMusic on September 25, 2017. eMusic now provides unlimited cloud storage to all its users.

-LOOP is a cloud music storage that stores an unlimited amount of your music and plays it in excellent quality on your Mac, iPhone and supported audio systems via VOX music player, that can be downloaded for free!
+VOX Cloud is a cloud music storage that stores an unlimited amount of your music and plays it in excellent quality on your Mac, iPhone and supported audio systems via VOX music player, that can be downloaded for free!

 - You get an UNLIMITED storage for all your music!